 - For dishwashers, the water supply tube running to the dishwasher often has a fixture shutoff valve controlling it.
 In many cases, this is also located under the kitchen sink base cabinet, and it may be near the sink faucet shut-off valves.

-- For refrigerator ice makers/water dispensers, the small copper or mesh supply tube running to the refrigerator usually has a small saddle valve or other devices that can be shut off to close down the water supply.
+- For refrigerator ice makers/water dispensers, the small copper or mesh supply tube running to the refrigerator usually has a small saddle valve or fixture shutoff valve that can be shut off to close down the water supply.
 In some cases, the supply tube running to the refrigerator may tap into a water supply line beneath the sink, near where the sink faucet supply tubes are attached.

 - For clothes washers, there is most often a water supply valve controlling the hot water inlet hose and another controlling the cold water.
-These may be located on a utility sink if your laundry has one, or sometimes is located in a recessed water supply valve box set into the wall near the washing machine.
-This can be turned off whenever you need to work on the washing machine.
+These may be located on a utility sink if your laundry has one, or in a recessed water supply valve box set into the wall near the washing machine.

 You get the idea.
 Any fixture or appliance should be equipped with some local shut-off valves.